leancodepl/corelibrary/docs/cqrs/query/index.md

 ## Contract

 Consider the query that finds all projects that match the name filter.
-It may be called anonymously and returns a list of `ProjectDTO`s (we use a `List` instead of a `IList` or `IReadOnlyList` because of the DTO constraint; `List` is more DTO-ish than any interface).
+It may be called anonymously and returns a list of `ProjectDTO`s (we use a `List` instead of a `IList` or `IReadOnlyList` because of the DTO constraint; `List` is more DTO-ish than any interface):

 ```csharp
 public class ProjectDTO